 - The court will contact the tenant and the landlord for a hearing date, and both parties attend to present their information.

-- The court makes a decision on the eviction and in most cases, the landlord wins the unlawful retainer lawsuit.
+- The court makes a decision on the eviction and, in most cases, the landlord wins the unlawful retainer lawsuit.

 - The case is forwarded on to law enforcement, often the sheriff’s office, to escort the tenant from the property if they still refuse to vacate.
 Landlords can then change locks and take possession of the rental property.

-To ensure that the judge receives every bit of information about the situation, landlords need to gather any documents that will aid the case.
+To ensure the judge receives every bit of information about the situation, landlords need to gather any documents that will aid the case.